- Where Should I Let My Customers Use the Open Pricing Functionality?

 Let’s say you have a few product bundles that give you a high margin but are sold less.
 To increase sales, you may fix for yourself a lower profit margin and create a min-max range for buyers.
 Your customers will be more interested in making their price, resulting in higher sales.

-How Do I Install the WooCommerce Product Open Pricing Module? #
+How Do I Install the WooCommerce Product Open Pricing Plugin? #

 - To get started, download and install the Booster plugin on your WooCommerce-powered site (in case you do not have it).
-Open Pricing is one among the Booster’s 110+ modules.
+Open Pricing is one of the Booster’s 120+ plugins.

-- In the module’s settings, select the Enable Module option for the Product Open Pricing (Name Your Price) field.
+- Select the Enable option for the Product Open Pricing (Name Your Price)

 - Save changes to get started with using open pricing functionality for your store.